Palazzo Bernardo Nani: History

 The building was built in the mid-16th century at the site of an earlier palace, commissioned by the patrician Bernardo family from Alessandro Vittoria.
-Originally main facade of the palace was oriented towards the site where the Ca' Rezzonico now stands, formerly a garden.
+Originally, the main facade of the palace faced the site of the Ca' Rezzonico, formerly a garden.
 That facade was once heavily frescoed.
 The canal facade was added in the 17th century.
 The palace is privately owned and rented for events or as apartments.
-In 2016, InterContinental Hotels Group announced they would be converting the palazzo into the InterContinental Venice - Palazzo Nani Hotel set to open in 2018.